naturalis/barcode-constrained-phylogeny/README.md

    This command will list all packages installed in the active Conda environment.
 You should see all of the packages specified in the environment.yml file and the requirements.txt file.

 ## Configuration
 Important before runnning the snakemake pipeline is to change in src/config.yaml the number of threads available on your computer.
+It is also important to change the marker to be researched in the config.yaml.
+The file [BOLD tsv_file](https://www.boldsystems.org/index.php/datapackage?id=BOLD_Public.30-Dec-2022) must be downloaded manually and stored in the [data/](data/) directory.

 ## How to run
 Here is an overview of all the rules in the snakefile_phylogeny: